Learning Home Catalog Composer

 0=(10)and1=(01). \langle 0 \vert = \begin{pmatrix} 1 & 0 \end{pmatrix} \quad\text{and}\quad \langle 1 \vert = \begin{pmatrix} 0 & 1 \end{pmatrix}.

-For an arbitrary choice of a classical state set Σ,\Sigma, viewing row vectors and column vectors as matrices and performing the matrix multiplication ba,\vert b\rangle \langle a\vert, one obtains a square matrix having a 11 in the entry corresponding to the pair (b,a),(b,a), meaning that the row of the entry corresponds to bb and the column corresponds to a,a, and 00 for all other entries.
+For any classical state set Σ,\Sigma, we can view row vectors and column vectors as matrices, and perform the matrix multiplication ba.\vert b\rangle \langle a\vert.
+We obtain a square matrix having a 11 in the entry corresponding to the pair (b,a),(b,a), meaning that the row of the entry corresponds to the classical state bb and the column corresponds to the classical state a,a, with 00 for all other entries.
 For example,

-Using this notation, for any function f:ΣΣ,f:\Sigma\rightarrow\Sigma, we may express the matrix MM corresponding to the function ff as
+Using this notation, we may express the matrix MM that corresponds to any given function f:ΣΣf:\Sigma\rightarrow\Sigma as

 M=aΣf(a)a.
 M = \sum_{a\in\Sigma} \vert f(a) \rangle \langle a \vert.